 Speaking publicly is central to the president’s governing strategy.
 Although we know that presidents speak to influence legislation, news coverage, and public opinion, the extent of our understanding of whether presidents speak to influence the Supreme Court has heretofore been limited.
 Having catalogued and analyzed the universe of cases in which presidents have spoken about pending Supreme Court decisions, we offer two primary conclusions concerning presidential efforts to target cases through public appeals.

 First, such appeals are very rare.
-From 1953–2017, presidents discussed Supreme Court cases in only 54 speeches and took a position on the cases in only 40 speeches covering 28 cases.
+From 1953 to 2017, presidents discussed Supreme Court cases in only 54 speeches and took a position on the cases in only 40 speeches covering 28 cases.
 Thus, though presidents are occasionally willing to take public positions on pending cases, this is not a common rhetorical strategy.
 That discussions of pending cases are infrequent should not be surprising.
 As we have argued, taking a position on pending cases involves costs.
 For instance, presidents may be subject to attacks for bullying the justices and for violating the norm of judicial independence, as was the case with President Obama’s discussions of challenges to the Affordable Care Act.
 In addition, when presidents take positions on pending cases, they run the risk of losing the support of those members of the public who disagree with the presidents’ positions.
 Perhaps most importantly, presidents have a formal mechanism to relay their preferences to the justices that limits the need to make public appeals: the Office of Solicitor General.
 Significantly, because the OSG is institutionalized, there are few (if any) negative consequences of communicating the presidents’ positions to the Court via the Solicitor General.

-Second, our analyses of the characteristics of presidential speeches indicates that presidents do not primarily take positions on pending cases to influence the justices.
+Second, our analyses of the characteristics of presidential speeches indicate that presidents do not primarily take positions on pending cases to influence the justices.
 Instead, they seem to be motivated by the desire to demonstrate their responsiveness to issues important to the American people and to build political and electoral support.
-To be clear, we are not concluding that presidents never take positions on pending cases in hopes that they will influence the Court’s decision.
-For instance, George W. Bush’s speech on the University of Michigan affirmative action cases has many of the hallmarks of trying to the influence the justices: it was a prepared remark, it was lengthy, and the president took a strong position on outcome of the cases.
+To be clear, we are not concluding that presidents never take positions on pending cases in the hope that they will influence the Court’s decision.
+For instance, George W. Bush’s speech on the University of Michigan affirmative action cases has many of the hallmarks of trying to the influence the justices: it was a prepared remark; it was lengthy, and the president took a strong position on outcome of the cases.
 Rather, on balance, our evidence reveals this is not the dominant strategy for discussing pending cases.
 For example, presidents take positions on cases with roughly equal frequency in prepared and unprepared remarks and do not overwhelmingly take strong positions on cases or primarily address cases touching on their policy priorities.
 Further, when they take positions on a pending cases, presidents do not devote especially lengthy portions of their public remarks to the cases.
 Perhaps most tellingly, the timing of presidential positions on pending cases is not consistent with a dominant strategy of influencing the justices as only about one in four speeches fall within one month of oral argument.
 Thus, the weight of our evidence suggests that presidents do not go public on pending cases primarily to influence their outcomes.
 This suggests that presidents may view their role in the coordinate construction of the Constitution not as primarily involving efforts to shape the Court’s pending decisions, but rather as efforts to influence the interpretation of already decided cases, as we demonstrate in the chapters that follow.